Kong/docs.konghq.com/app/_hub/yesinteractive/kongmap/index.md

 ## Docker Installation ##

 Docker image is Alpine 3.11 based running PHP 7.3 on Apache.
-The container exposes both ports 80 an 443 with a self signed certificated.
+The container exposes both ports 80 an 443 with a self-signed certificated.

 #### 1. Export Cluster Configurations to Variable ####